helidon-io/helidon/docs/config/io.helidon.security.providers.httpsign.SignedHeadersConfig.HeadersConfig.md

 <td>
 <code>String</code>
 </td>
-<td>HTTP method this header configuration is bound to.
+<td>Exact HTTP method this header configuration is bound to.
 If not present, it is considered default header configuration</td>
 </tr>
 </tbody>
 </table>